Massive Color-Kinematics Duality and Double-Copy for Kaluza-Klein Scattering Amplitudes: Worldsheet Formulation of Massive KK Double-Copy

-where $\hs c_0^{}\!=\!(-)^{N+1}\hsm (\kappa/4g)^{N-2}$ is the conversion constant between the gauge and gravity couplings as given by Eq.\eqref{eq:g2-kappa}.\ In the above, $\{\bn_i\}$ denote the KK indices of the external states and $\fP$ labels every possible combination of the signs of these KK indices $\{\bn_i\}$ which obeying the $N$-point neutral condition $\sum_{i=1}^N \bn_i^{}\!=\!
-0$ \cite{KKString}.\ In Eq.\eqref{eq:KK-CHY-DC}, $k$ counts the external states of each amplitude and $C_{\lam_k^{}\lam_k'}^{\si_k^{}}$ denotes the coefficients of the polarization tensor $\zeta^{\mn}_{\lambda}$ of the $k$-th external KK graviton as defined in Eqs.\eqref{eq:Ckk'} and \eqref{eq:Mh-4pt-BCJ}.\ Finally, we note that the above formulation can be readily extended to the case of having two or more compactified extra dimensions.\
+where $\hs c_0^{}\!=\!(-)^{N+1}\hsm [\kappa/(4g)]^{N-2}$ is the conversion constant between the gauge and gravity couplings as given by Eq.\eqref{eq:g2-kappa}.\ In the above, $\{\bn_i\}$ denote the KK indices of the external states and $\fP$ labels every possible combination of the signs of these KK indices $\{\bn_i\}$ which obeying the $N$-point neutral condition $\sum_{i=1}^N \bn_i^{}\!=\!
+0$ \cite{KKString}.\ In Eq.\eqref{eq:KK-CHY-DC}, $k$ counts the external states of each amplitude and $C_{\lam_k^{}\lam_k'}^{\si_k^{}}$ denotes the coefficients of the polarization tensor $\hs\zeta^{\mn}_{\si_{\hsm k}^{}}$ of the $k$-th external KK graviton as defined in Eqs.\eqref{eq:Ckk'} and \eqref{eq:Mh-4pt-BCJ}.\ Finally, we note that the above formulation can be readily extended to the case of having two or more compactified extra dimensions.\

-In summary, our above analysis has extended the conventional massless CHY formulation of the KLT double-copy relations to the compactified massive KK gauge/gravity theories.\ In this massive KK CHY construction, the KLT kernel $\KK\!\([\al|\be],\!\{\bn\}\hsm\)$ is formulated as the inverse of amplitudes of the KK bi-ajoint scalar theory under the toroidal compactification and will be discussed in the next subsection.
+In summary, our above analysis has extended the conventional massless CHY formulation of the KLT double-copy relations to the compactified massive KK gauge/gravity theories.\ In this massive KK CHY construction, the KLT kernel $\KK\!\([\al|\be],\!\{\bn\}\hsm\)$ is formulated as the inverse of amplitudes of the KK bi-ajoint scalar theory under the toroidal compactification and will be discussed in Section\,\ref{sec:4.2}.